 As the Greek philosopher, Aristotle says: "We are what we repeatedly do.
 Excellence then is not an act, but a habit."

 In other words, not every situation requires business owners and managers to quote Aristotle, Lao Tzu, or Steve Jobs.
-Sometimes failure must be condemned, while at other times, they can be forgiven and the erring party encouraged.
+Sometimes failure must be condemned, while they can be forgiven and the erring party encouraged at other times.